reactorynet/reactory-express-server/README.md

 ### mongodb
 You need to have a mongodb instance the server can connect to.
 MongoDB is currently use via mongoose as the core data storage.
 It is however not limited to it and mysql, sqlserver and postgress drivers can be used for storage for custom resolvers and plugins.

+#### Installing mongodb
+The easiest way to install mongodb is to use the docker image.
+You can find the instructions here https://hub.docker.com/_/mongo

+For development purposes you can use the docker image to run a local mongodb instance.
+For production you can use a hosted mongodb instance or install mongodb on a server.

+Installing on Linux:
+`> sudo apt-get install mongodb`

+You can also install mongodb on MacOS using brew
+`> brew install mongodb`

+Your specific environment may have other ways of installing mongodb.
+The mongodb documentation can be found here https://docs.mongodb.com/manual/installation/

 ## Install nvm (optional)
 You can install nvm using the curl command below: